-C. Credit, Financial Standing and Employment
+C. Credit, Financial Standing, Employment and Self-Sufficiency

 - Management will assess the applicant's financial ability to pay rent.
-The total of the applicant's monthly unit rent plus utilities should be less than thirty (30%) percent of the applicant's adjusted gross income.
 Management will consider income rations in the context of the applicant's credit, employment history, and potential for increases in income.
-The duration of employment history should be a minimum of one year.
-The foregoing provisions of this Section (IX) shall not apply to applicant's for PHA-Assisted Units, who, if accepted for occupancy will pay rent in accordance with applicable federal regulations. - 2.
-Any unsatisfactory history of meeting financial obligations, including but not limited to the payment of rent and outstanding judgments or a history of late payment of bills as outlined below will be reviewed carefully, and may, in Management's discretion, be grounds for rejection:
+The duration of prior employment history should be a minimum of one year.
+The foregoing provisions of this Section (IX) shall not apply to applicant's for ACC-Assisted Units, who, if accepted for occupancy will pay rent in accordance with applicable federal regulations. - 2.
+Any unsatisfactory history of meeting financial obligations, including but not limited to the payment of rent and outstanding judgments or a history of late payment of bills as outlined below, will be reviewed carefully and may, in Management's discretion, be grounds for rejection:

-All household members 18 years of age or older will be subjected to review and will be expected to meet the following standards::
+All household members 18 years of age or older will be subjected to review and will be expected to meet, at a minimum, the following standards:

 - a.
 No delinquency in excess of \$1,000, including but not limited to matters that have been referred for collection and civil judgments, within the past two years; provided that a delinquency in excess of \$1,000 will be considered in light of any mitigating circumstances that can be documented by the applicant, such as loss of a job, illness or medical problems.
-In addition, where the applicant has, in Management's discretion, a good history of rent and utility payment, the applicant will be conditionally accepted and permitted to demonstrate prompt rental and utility payment acceptable to Management in the first year of occupancy. - b.
-No landlord judgments within the past two years with no new negative landlord history. - c.
+In addition, where an otherwise eligible applicant has, in Management's sole discretion, a good history of rent and utility payment but also a delinquency as described above, the applicant will be conditionally accepted and permitted to occupy a rental unit (provided all other requirements for occupancy are met) subject to the requirement that such tenant demonstrate prompt rental and utility payment acceptable to Management, in its sole discretion, in the first year of occupancy. - b.
+No landlord judgments and no new negative landlord history within the last two years. - c.
 Any bankruptcy must be at least four years old, with no new negative credit history; provided, however, that an individual whose bankruptcy discharge date is within the last four years will receive further consideration by Management in the case of mitigating circumstances such as excessive medical bills, loss of employment for an extended period, or divorce.
 Management will give less negative weight to those bankruptcies that occurred earlier in the four-year period.
 Management will also give less negative weight to bankruptcies where bankruptcy debts did not include rental and utility payments.
 The decision to continue processing the rental application in light of such mitigating circumstances relevant to a bankruptcy will be made on a case-by-case basis in Management's discretion.

 - d.
 No debt due to any public housing authority. - e.
-Management will not consider any slow pays and delinquencies for medical bills from hospitals or doctors and student loans. - f.
 Any outstanding delinquencies owed to utility providers must be paid prior to approval.
 An allowance may be made for a payment plan with a utility that is in good standing for six months and that utility's willingness to re-establish an account with the applicant.
-Management will require proof.
+Management will require proof of such a plan.